The nutritional value of pea shoots goes way beyond the vitamins and minerals they contain.

 It is generally understood that calcium ensures strong bones and teeth.
 However, calcium is also needed for proper muscle movement, blood circulation, and neurological communication between the brain and the body.

-Pea shoots are a minor contributor of calcium at only 3% of the DV.
+Pea shoots are a minor contributor to calcium at only 3% of the DV.
 But some is better than none, especially since pea shoots provide other essential minerals.

-It’s been estimated that up to one-quarter of North Americans may not be consuming sufficient copper in their diets.
+It’s been estimated that up to one-quarter of North Americans may not consume sufficient copper in their diets.